albentrang/cypress-portfolio/test_specs/custom_website_plan.md

 - [x] Enter one number, clear entry, and then enter a new number.
 The results bar should only show the new number.
 - [x] Enter one number, then the operation, then the next number, then clear entry, and then enter a new number.
 The results bar should show the result of the first number and operation with the new number.
 - [x] Enter two numbers, press the clear button, and then do two new numbers.
 The results bar should only show the result of the second calculation.
+- [x] Clicking the sign change button twice should return the number to its original value.
+- [x] Clicking the decimal button twice should not add a second decimal point to the number.

 ## Notes and Ideas